xuankimtran/docs-1/pages/katalon-studio/docs/create-test-case.md

 ### Refer to an Object in Script view

-You can find object ID from its Properties dialog.
+You can find any object ID from its Properties dialog.
 Go to **Test Explorer > Object Repository**.
 Right-click on an object and choose **Properties**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-case/find-properties.png" alt="find properties" width="50%">

 To refer to an object in **Object Repository**, use `findTestObject('{Object ID}')`, in which **Object ID** is the ID of that object in Katalon Studio.
-You can also drag and drop the object to the Test Case editor to generate this syntax.
+You can also drag and drop the object into the Test Case editor to generate this syntax.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-case/object-properties.png" alt="object properties" width="70%">